 Mt Compass Cattle Report

-Total Yarding: 782
+Total Yarding: 716

 Commentary

-This market was reported remotely
+This sale was reported remotely via the agents online auction platform.

 Market reporter: John Traeger.